Rocco-Gossmann/RayLibTheater/docs/actors.md

 using namespace Theater;

 class Mouse : public Actor, public Visible {

 public:
   // ...
   /**
    * @brief Sets what elements are drawn above which other
-   * actors with higher numbers will be drawn above elements with lower numbers
+   * actors with higher numbers will be drawn above actors with lower numbers
    * Should 2 elements have the same number, there draw order
    * depends on the order, in which they were made visible *